iRobotEducation/root-robot-ble-protocol/README.md

 #### Command 27 - Drive Arc

 Drive the length of an arc defined by a set angle and radius.
-Robot sends a Drive ArcFinished response packet with Command 12 and matching ID when finished.
+Robot sends a Drive Arc Finished response packet with Command 27 and matching ID when finished.

 <table>
   <tr>